CDAE 195 Propoganda, Media Ownership, & Citizen Responsibility CRN 14637 3 Credits

 instructor, 5. text or talk on your cell phone during

 class, 6. are late for class.
 Being late to class,

-leaving early without notifying the instructor, hurtful or
+leaving early without notifying Dr. L, hurtful or strong

 welcome.
 Whining or excessive complaining about this or